 There are many activities, swimming and snorkeling, as well as banana boat rides, a zip line, air jumpers and the Blue Parrotfish Water Park, which features six water slides.

 Aruba beaches have powder-fine, white-sand, which make them perfect for lying in the sun, walk along the shore or go for a swim.

 The 2 most popular beaches are located in 2 sections, High-Rise and Low-Rise hotels areas.

-Palm Beach, located in the High-Rise area, offers palapas, piers, bars, restaurants and water sports and was voted best family-friendly beach.
+Palm Beach, located in the High-Rise area, offers palapas, piers, bars, restaurants and water sports and is voted best family-friendly beach.
 Calm and clear water, perfect for swimming.

 Eagle Beach, located in the low-rise hotel area, is less crowded and is quieter.
-It’s a long stretch of soft white sand with calm and clear water, perfect for swimming.
-It also offers a variety of water sports and some palapas.
+It’s a long stretch of soft white sand with calm and clear water, perfect for swimming; moreover it offers a variety of water sports and some palapas.

 Boca Catalina, our favorite spot.
 A few palapas, a few trees and an easy walk-in to spend time with tons of fish and star fish.

 Malmok a popular spot to see the Antilla shipwreck.
-Many catamarans will be anchored here.
+You’ll find many catamarans anchored here.
 Not much of a sandy beach.